Vertical gardens are an amazing way to beautify walls and any type of small space for that matter – inside or out.

 3. DIY a pallet vertical garden space

-Whether you've been landscaping your garden or not recently, it's easy to get hold of pallets to start a statement vertical garden.
+Whether you've recently been doing a spot of garden landscaping or not, it's easy to get hold of pallets to start a statement vertical garden.
 Choose a mixture of trailing plants and florals for a full on effect and heaps of fragrance.

-Don't be throwing those empty cans away.
-A little spray paint, string and savoir faire will recycle these nicely to make them part of a jazzy vertical garden for hardly any money at all.
+If you're looking for a winning budget garden idea, don't be throwing those empty cans away.
+A little spray paint, string, and savoir-faire will recycle these nicely to make them part of a jazzy vertical garden for hardly any money at all.

 5. Make yours edible

-A great idea for vertical gardens, growing edibles in pockets and container systems take up less space, are easy to harvest and maintain.
-If you can already get a harvest from container gardens, vertical gardens should be no problem
+A great idea for vertical gardens is growing edibles in pockets and container systems.
+They take up less space and are easy to harvest and maintain.
+If you can already get a harvest from container gardens, vertical gardens should be no problem.

 6. Use the ceiling of your garden rooms

 Garden rooms are there to be beautiful and practical too, if yours is small but needs a little more greenery to help the inside better reflect the view outdoors, hoist your vertical garden up and let those plants dangle down from the ceiling.
 It's a really simple but gorgeous garden room idea.

 7. Let yours double up as garden screening

 Growing vertically is one of the most natural garden screening ideas around.
 Keep yours both practical and beautiful by maxing out on drama with big evergreens.
 The silver foliage of Lamium lifts the green hues from ferns in this soil-based system living wall designed by Kate Gould (opens in new tab).